Backup & Import

 - Notes

-These formats do not include avatars, custom group styling, per-contact reminder configuration, or app-level preferences.
+These formats do not include avatars, custom group styling, per-friend reminder and Birthday Alarm configuration, or app-level preferences.

 Share Package Import (.cakeshare)

 .cakeshare is optimized for person-to-person sharing.
-A share package can include contacts, avatars, and group information, and it supports encryption with an optional additional password.
+A share package can include friends, avatars, and group information, and it supports encryption with an optional additional password.

 When you import a .cakeshare file, Cakeday opens a per-person selection flow.
 You can choose exactly which people to add and review duplicate warnings before import.
 For protocol details, see the CakeShare guide.